manwar/theweeklychallenge/content/blog/angry-at-bash.md

 <br>

-This is what one do as a quick win, right?
+This is what one does as a quick win, right?

 What would you expect?